SEAT 1500: Engine

+From 1969, both 1.8 and 2-litre diesel versions of the SEAT 1500 were offered, and most would be used as taxis.
+Initially only cars with the smaller diesel engines were delivered, using an engine last seen in the Mercedes-Benz 180D with a claimed output in this application of 46 PS.
+According to one report this version took nearly 50 seconds to reach 100 km/h (62 mph), but fuel cost savings were impressive, helped by the lower level of sales tax on diesel fuel.
+These were the first diesel-powered saloons manufactured in Spain.
+Fiat were not producing suitable diesel engines at this stage, and thus SEAT chose to have the engines supplied by Mercedes-Benz and Perkins Engines.
+The diesel engines supplied to SEAT by Mercedes-Benz were versions of the four-cylinder diesel OM636 engines that powered the Mercedes-Benz 180d.
+The 1800 Diesel could be bought through either SEAT or Mercedes-Benz dealerships in Spain; the engines were built under license by Empresa Nacional de Motores de Aviación (ENMASA) in Barcelona.

 Body

-The Fiat based body used the Pininfarina styled boxy design which had since 1959 featured on the 'C' version of SEAT's 1400: it was broadly similar to the designs provided by the same designer to Peugeot and BMC at this time.
-The car originally had a single pair of headlights at the front, but from 1969, double headlamps similar to those fitted on the Fiat 2300 were a feature of the SEAT 1500s.
-The post 1969 twin headlight models acquired the soubriquet 'Bifaro' in Spain.
+The Fiat-based body used the Pininfarina-styled, boxy design which had been used on the 'C' version of SEAT's 1400 since 1959: it was broadly similar to the designs provided by the same designer to Peugeot and BMC at this time.
+The car originally had a single pair of headlights, but from 1969, double headlamps similar to those fitted on the Fiat 2300 were a feature of the SEAT 1500s.
+The post-1969, twin headlight models acquired the soubriquet 'Bifaro' in Spain.